 Perf ormance outcomes Acceptable outcomes

 Acc ommodation density

-PO4 The density of Accommodation activities: (a) contributes to housing choice and affordability; (b) respects the nature and density of surrounding land use; (c) does not cause amenity impacts beyond the reasonable expectation of accommodation density for the zone; and (d) is commensurate to the scale and frontage of the site.
+PO4 The (a) (b) (c) (d) density of Accommodation activities: contributes to housing choice and affordability; respects the nature and density of surrounding land use; does not cause amenity impacts beyond the reasonable expectation of accommodation density for the zone; and is commensurate to the scale and frontage of the site.
 AO4 Development provides a maximum density for Accommodation activities in compliance with Table 6.2.6.3B.

 Gros ss floor area

 lings and structures occupy the site in a ner that: makes efficient use of land; is consistent with the bulk and scale of surrounding buildings; and appropriately balances built and natural features.
-AO5 Gross floor area does not exceed 600m 2 .
+AO5 Gross floor area does not exceed 600m .

 For a assessable development

 Build ding design

-PO6 Building facades are appropriately designed to: (a) include visual interest and architectural variation; (b) maintain and enhance the character of the surrounds; (c) provide opportunities for casual surveillance; (d) include a human scale; and (e) encourage occupation of outdoor space.
+PO6 Build to: (a) (b) (c) (d) (e) ling facades are appropriately designed include visual interest and architectural variation; maintain and enhance the character of the surrounds; provide opportunities for casual surveillance; include a human scale; and encourage occupation of outdoor space.
 AO6 Buildings include habitable space, pedestrian entrances and recreation space facing the primary road frontage.

-PO7 Development complements and integrates with the established built character of the Low density residential zone, having regard to: (a) roof form and pitch; (b) eaves and awnings; (c) building materials, colours and textures; and AO7 No acceptable outcome is provided.
+with elopment complements and integrates the established built character of the density residential zone, having regard roof form and pitch; eaves and awnings; building materials, colours and textures; and AO7 No acceptable outcome is provided.